networkRob/rLab-eos/Readme.md

 build/topo-builder.py -t l2
 ```

 4. The `topo-builder.py` script will create a minimum of 4 bash scripts.
-They are located in `cnt/{TOPO_NAME}/`.
+They are located in `scripts/{TOPO_NAME}/`.
 It is important to run the commands for the project directories top-level directory.
 The four main scripts created are as follows with their description:
 - `Create.sh` - Creates all Open vSwitch bridges, containers, starts containers and links all containers together.
 - `Start.sh` - Starts all stopped containers and links all containers together.
 - `Stop.sh` - Disconnects all links between containers and stops running containers.
-- `Destroy.sh` - Disconnects all links between containeres, stops running containers, removes containers, and removes Open vSwitch bridges.
+- `Delete.sh` - Disconnects all links between containeres, stops running containers, removes containers, and removes Open vSwitch bridges.

 An example on creating and starting a new topology, use the following command:
 ```
-bash cnt/L2/Create.sh
+bash scripts/L2/Create.sh
 ```

 #### Using a Topology